groue/ARTemplating/README.md

 Rendering the example from http://mustache.github.io/#demo on iPhone Simulator iOS 6.1

 - JavaScript in WebView: 10000 renderings takes about 0.6 second
-- GRMustache in native view controller: 1000 renderings takes abount 2 seconds
+- GRMustache in native view controller: 10000 renderings takes about 2 seconds

 OK, native engine is still behind JS engine.